The entrepreneurship major provides a foundation for students interested in starting their own businesses.

 Starting salaries vary by enterprise size and type of employer, location, course work, additional majors selected and experience.

-A sample of employers that recruited McGuire Entrepreneurship majors in the 2015-2016 school year:
+A sample of employers that hired McGuire Entrepreneurship majors in recent years, including companies launched through the program:

 E&J Gallo Winery